pvaidya56/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    Express is a  framework that adds extra functionality, like routing and middleware.
+Express middleware are functions that you can use to get request and response objects, and perform some action.
+Routing provides a way to break an application up into smaller parts.

 - [ ] Describe Middleware?
+    Middleware is a list of functions that can be resued within routes to perform a specfic action

 - [ ] Describe a Resource?
+    Something that is received from an endpoint

 - [ ] What can the API return to help clients know if a request was successful?
+    It can return a status code (200)

 - [ ] How can we partition our application into sub-applications?
+    We can split them up into routers

 ## Minimum Viable Product